Bernolt/improve-application-resilience-with-azure-chaos-studio/README.md

   --parameters resourceName=$EXPERIMENT_NAME location=$LOCATION clusterName=$AKS_NAME
 ```

 You have now successfully deployed your chaos experiment.
-If you like, you can review your chaos experiment in the Azure Portal, before going to the next step.
+If you like, you can [review your chaos experiment in the Azure Portal](https://portal.azure.com/#view/Microsoft_Azure_Chaos/ChaosStudioMenuBlade/~/chaosExperiment) before going to the next step.

-**Step 4:** In order to run the experiment, an experiment needs permissions to a resource.
-More information about the required permissions can be found in the documentation.
-Run the command below to retrieve the experiments ID, so we can use it for assigning the required permissions in the next step.
+**Step 4:** To run the experiment, it needs the permissions for the target resource.
+More information about the required permissions can be found in the [documentation](https://docs.microsoft.com/en-us/azure/chaos-studio/chaos-studio-fault-providers).

+Run the command below to retrieve the experiment's id, so we can use it for assigning the required permissions in the next step.

 ```
 az ad sp list \